CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 $ apt-get update && apt-get install dnsutils && nslookup quote-redis-cluster

-My deployment with one nginx Pod and two CoreDNS Pods already running within my EKS cluster:
+My deployment had one nginx Pod and two CoreDNS Pods already running in the EKS cluster:

 NAMESPACE NAME READY STATUS RESTARTS AGE IP NODE NOMINATED NODE READINESS GATES